ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/42_Process Heating, Cooling, and Drying/422000 Process Cooling Equipment.md

    1. Where mechanically formed tee fittings are allowed, form mechanically extracted collars in a continuous operation, consisting of drilling a pilot hole and drawing out the tube surface to form a collar having a height of not less than three times the thickness of the tube wall.
 Use an adjustable collaring device.
 Notch and dimple the branch tube.
 Braze the joint, applying heat properly so that pipe and tee do not distort; remove distorted connections.
 1. Mechanical Joint Pipe Connections
    1. Comply with AWWA C600/C605 installation requirements and manufactures recommended installation procedures.
-1. EXISTING PIPE CONNECTIONS**
-   1. Where new pipe is connecting to existing pipe tapping saddles are not allowed.
+1. EXISTING PIPE CONNECTIONS*   1.
+Where new pipe is connecting to existing pipe tapping saddles are not allowed.
 4” and larger taps shall have a line size tee cut into the existing pipe then reducing down to the required pipe size.
 1. Push-on Gasketed Joint Connections
    1. Not Allowed.
 1. AIR VENTS